TechnicJelle/GPUForBeginners/docs/chapter03/README.md

 We now need to put actual instructions into this Copy Pass, for which we need to provide some information in the form of structs again.

-Firstly, we need to say the source from _where_ to upload.
+Firstly, we need to define the source from _where_ to upload.
 The `.offset` here is used to tell where the data in your transfer buffer starts.
 Usually this is just at the start, so we set it to `0`.